 Flag Officers on field assignment wear an ornate gold and silver version of an "arrow-head" insignia patch, with a grandiose curve that spirals upward rather than forming a delta.
 (N.B.- Flag ranks are all those Commodore and above.)

 Given Starfleet's edict to act only in a defensive military capacity, flag officers holding field commands are rare.
 The overwhelming majority of commodores and admirals serve in administrative positions on ground assignment.
 Nonetheless, these ranks retain a defined ability to command squadrons and other multi-ship forces under a traditional naval command structure.

 Moreover, Starfleet Command may pre-emptively prime key Starships for use as flagships in the event of escalating hostilities, by assigning a Commodore rather than a Captain as Commanding Officer.
 In this configuration, the rank of Commodore returns to its original meaning of "a senior Captain whose authority extends to multiple ships" — although that authority is largely honorary until circumstances necessitate otherwise.

-Devices are not displayed upon these insignia — officers are at the squadron/force level of command, and thus not considered Starship personnel in the strict sense of the term.
+Devices are not displayed upon these insignia — officers are at the squadron/force level of command, and thus not considered Starship personnel in the strictest sense of the term.

 Starfleet Academy - Cadet